|

 In the town of Fort Worth, Texas a light bulb, very much like

-the one in Livermore, (most likely a Shelby), has been burning
+the one in Livermore, (most likely a Shelby), has been burned

 Most of its time was spent at the rear entrance door to the